Turkish president says he will support Finland's NATO bid - ExBulletin

 A series of separate protests in Stockholm, including a demonstration by an anti-Islam activist who burned the Koran outside the Turkish embassy, also angered Turkish officials.

-In Stockholm, Swedish Foreign Minister Tobias Billstrom said that Ankara’s separate ratification of Finland’s and Sweden’s candidacies was a development we did not want, but had prepared for.
-We respect and will continue to respect the memorandum established between our three countries.

-Billstrom stressed that this is about when Sweden joins, not about our security.
-We are even safer today than before we applied for NATO membership.

 Hungarian Prime Minister Viktor Orban and lawmakers have promised to ratify the two countries’ applications for NATO membership.
-But the country’s parliament has repeatedly postponed a ratification vote.
+But the country’s parliament has repeatedly postponed a ratification vote and has not given a specific date as to when the vote will take place.

-Parliamentary leader of the Orbans Fidesz party said on Friday that a vote on Finland’s membership would take place on March 27.
-Mate Kocsis said in a Facebook post that lawmakers from Fidesz, which holds a two-thirds majority in parliament, would vote unanimously in favour.

 Niinisto arrived in Turkey on Thursday and visited areas affected by a 7.8 magnitude earthquake that killed more than 52,000 people in Turkey and Syria last month.

-NATO Secretary General Jens Stoltenberg said the move would strengthen the security of NATO, Finland and Sweden.
-What is more important is that Finland and Sweden quickly become full members of NATO, not that they join at exactly the same time, he said.

-US National Security Advisor Jake Sullivan said Washington welcomes Turkey’s decision on Finland and encourages Ankara to quickly ratify Sweden’s candidacy while urging Hungary to complete the ratification process without delay for both countries.
-Both Sweden and Finland are strong and capable partners who share NATO values and will strengthen the Alliance and contribute to European security, Sullivan said in a statement.

-Turkey’s parliament is due to go into pre-election recess in three weeks, but an accelerated process to approve Finland’s NATO membership was expected, said Ozgur Unluhisarcikli, director of the German Marshall Fund in Ankara.
+Turkey’s parliament is due to enter a pre-election recess in three weeks, but an “accelerated process” to approve Finland’s NATO membership was expected, said Ozgur Unluhisarcikli, director of the German Marshall Fund in Ankara.

 He predicted a tougher path for Sweden after the election, whether Erdogan is re-elected after 20 years in power or the opposition takes charge.